leogx9r/DiscordCrypt/README.md

 We wanted a way for users who both use and do not use the plugin to easily identify encrypted messages.

-In addition to this, rich embeds provide a nicer means of conveying and formatting the messages that standard messages do not.
+In addition to this, rich embeds provide a nicer means of conveying and formatting the encrypted messages that standard messages do not as well as making the plugin itself detect encrypted messages easily.